orbat-mapper/orbat-mapper/docs/guide/getting-started.md

 ![Create new scenario](images/create-new-scenario.png)

 Next you can add an initial ORBAT to get you started.
 Enter name of sides, root units and select the standard identity for each side.
 The standard identity determines the color and shape of the unit icons.
+You can also assign unit icons and echelons.
+If you can't find the right icon don't worry.
+Only a small subset is displayed.
+You can change the icons later.

 ![Initial ORBAT](images/initial-orbat.png)